 overall, 04.297.5575_cropped_SL3.jpg.
 Brooklyn Museum photograph

 "CUR" at the beginning of an image file name means that the image was created by a curatorial staff member.
 These study images may be digital point-and-shoot photographs, when we don\'t yet have high-quality studio photography, or they may be scans of older negatives, slides, or photographic prints, providing historical documentation of the object.

-Male kachina doll , Kokopelli, with horsehair and large feather attached to top of head.
-Face is black with white horizontal stripes for eyes.
-A similar vertical stripe bisects face.
-Nose is cone-shaped and painted with pattern of horizontal stripes.
-Body decorated in red and light green.
+Male kachina doll Kokopelli, with horsehair and large feather attached to top of his head.
+His face is black with white horizontal stripes for eyes and a white vertical stripe bisecting his face.
+The nose is cone-shaped and painted with pattern of horizontal stripes, the body is decorated in red and light green.
 Belt is wide and made of white cotton twine.
 Right hand holds rattle.
-Back carved as a hunchback.
-Surface wear.
+Back is carved as a hunchback.

 Not every record you will find here is complete.
 More information is available for some works than for others, and some entries have been updated more recently.
 Records are frequently reviewed and revised, and we welcome